jakobilab/jakobilab-web/content/authors/Cecily Haskell/_index.md

 ---
 # Display name
-title: Maybe You?
+title: Cecily Haskell

 # Username (this should match the folder name)
 authors:
-- Maybe You?
+- Cecily Haskell

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role:
+role: Research Professional

 # Organizations/Affiliations
 organizations: